1.1 Root of the Word ‘Plagiarism’

 9. | Aggregator | Includes proper citation to sources, but the paper contains almost no original work. |

-10. | Re-tweet | Includes proper citation, but relies too closely on the text’s original wording and/or source. |
+10. | Re-tweet | Includes proper citation but relies too closely on the text’s original wording and/or source. |

-11. | Find-Replace | Changing key words and phrases, but retaining the essential content of the source. |
+11. | Find-Replace | Changing keywords and phrases but retaining the essential content of the source. |

 Source: The above information has been taken from http://pages.turnitin. com/plagiarism_spectrum.html